Men's and Women's Formation

 Email Deidre Casey for more info.

-Email Dan Thies for more info.
+Email Chris Yakawich for more info.

-The initials R.C.I.A. stands for the "Rite of Christian Initiation of Adults."
-(RCIA) The RCIA, a program of the Catholic Church, is oriented towards those who are searching and inquiring about the Catholic way of life.
+The initials R.C.I.A. stand for the "Rite of Christian Initiation of Adults."
+The RCIA, a program of the Catholic Church, is oriented towards those who are searching and inquiring about the Catholic way of life.
 Many students who come to Carroll find a comfort with the Catholic faith and seek to enter the Catholic Church through this process.